conedevelopment/bazar-docs/media.md

 ## Conversions

 You can define conversions to the uploaded **images**.
-This means, after an image is uploaded, behind the scenes Bazar generates for example resized and cropped versions that you can easily access using the `Medium` model.
+This means after an image is uploaded, behind the scenes, Bazar generates, for example, resized and cropped versions that you can easily access using the `Medium` model.

 ### Managing Conversions

-You may register or remove conversions in one of your service provider:
+You may register or remove conversions in one of your service providers:

 ```php
 use Bazar\Conversion\Image;